-- Burning calories.
-Sex is actually one of the most exhilarating ways to get fit.
+- Burning calories: Sex is one of the most exhilarating ways to get fit.
 You can burn 50 or more calories during a 30-minute session between the sheets.

-- Improved orgasms.
-Can you believe some women experience their first ever, real orgasm during pregnant sex?
-This is due to increased blood flow.
+- Improved orgasms: Can you believe some women experience their first-ever, real orgasm during pregnancy sex?
+This is due to increased blood flow to the vaginal area.

-- Improves sleep.
-Sex can be relaxing for moms-to-be, making them sleep like a baby.
+- Improved sleep: Sex can relax moms-to-be, making them sleep like babies.

-- Immunity boost.
-Sex has been found to boost IgA, the antibody that fights colds and infection.
+- Immunity boost: Sex has been found to boost IgA, the antibody that fights colds and infections.

-- Makes you happier.
-Orgasms release happy endorphins that will surely improve mood.
+- It makes you happier: Orgasms release happy endorphins that will surely improve mood.

 Finding Sex Positions During Pregnancy is Fun and Versatile